joshp23/namesilo_ddns/README.md

-# namesilo_ddns
+# ns_ddns
 Dynamic DNS record update with NameSilo.
+OpenVPN version.

 This is a Bash script that will update Namesilo's DNS record when a host IP address has changed, so long as OpenVPN is not running.
 Set this script to run as cronjob in your system for automated updates.